sashaaaaaaaaa/emacs-perli/README.md

 ### `switch-to-perli`

-Switch to the perli buffer.
+Switch to the perli REPL buffer.
 Reuses an existing perli window if visible, otherwise switches in current window.

 ### `perli-send-region`